artyom369/TestHomeWork/README.md

 ## About
 This framework perform basic automation testing of Android app.
 Can be launched as local as from Docker container

+This framework also contains tested .apk sources (/testAppSource)
 ## Instruments:
 * Java 17
 * TestNG